When Is Dust Mite Season? (Why You Are Sneezing Indoors)

 That means if you're wondering when dust mite allergies are the worst, the answer is usually between August and October.
 However, symptoms can spike again in winter due to poor ventilation and increased time spent indoors.

-• Late Summer to Early Fall: High humidity and warm temperatures lead to increased dust mite reproduction.
+• Late Summer to Early Fall (August-October): This is the ultimate peak.
+High outdoor humidity and warm temperatures create the perfect breeding ground for massive dust mite reproduction.

 Humidity plays a huge role.
 Dust mites thrive in humidity levels over 50%, making late summer the most active time for them.
 If you suffer from asthma, eczema, or hay fever-like symptoms indoors, it's likely you're reacting to dust mite allergens.